 What is an Architecture Team?

-An architecture team is a group of people with the roles or positions of an architect.
+An architecture team is a group of people with the roles or positions of architects.
 A team often has a team manager or lead architect.
 If not, the team has often a departmental manager, like an IT Manager, CIO, or CIO Office Manager.

-In an architecture team, the roles can be divided into areas of architecture, domains of concern, or types of working.
+In an architecture team, the roles can be divided into areas of architecture, domains of concern, or types of work.

 Dragon1 prefers to have at least one EA, BA, IA, and TA present as roles in an LME organization.

-Not all architects working in an organization have to be internal.
+Not all architects working in an organization must be internal.
 For the design of solutions or expert knowledge, it is wise to use external architects.
-However, it is best to have those architects on the payroll for strategic work, high-level architecture, or creating reference architecture.
+However, having those architects on the payroll for strategic work, high-level architecture, or creating reference architecture is best.

 Services Menu, Portfolio and Working Schedule

 Dragon1 advises every architecture team to define a service menu for their stakeholders / internal clients and to organize their work with a working schedule.
-In this way, the architects can do their work much more efficiently, especially if there is a shortage of resources.
+In this way, architects can work much more efficiently, especially in situations where resources are scarce.

 On the schedule, three types of work are always present: Planned Work, Project Work, and Ad Hoc Work.
-Every week, you need to be able to work on your general models and documents to make sure you, as a team, can use the same baseline and can advise the clients using a solid foundation in the projects.
+Every week, you need to work on your general models and documents to ensure that, as a team, you can use the same baseline and advise clients using a solid foundation for their projects.

 No week will pass without any sudden issue needing immediate attention.
-Every architecture team needs a schedule to have this all occur in an orderly manner.
+Every architecture team needs a schedule to ensure that all of this occurs in an orderly manner.

-To have stakeholders / internal clients request products, architects better create a portfolio so it can be communicated very easily what clients can expect when they need a product or use a service.
+To have stakeholders / internal clients request products, architects should create a portfolio so that it can be communicated very easily what clients can expect when they need a product or use a service.

 Level 1.
 Project-Oriented Approach of EA – Ad Hoc / Unstructured Change